 The pro purse totaled $117,453, which was the largest payout in disc golf history to that point not considering inflation (more on this in the Past Highlights section later on).
 The huge purse enticed nearly every big name to the event, which helped promote and hype the tournament even more.

-The Ledgestone Insurance Open made history again the next year by being one of just six events on the inaugural Disc Golf Pro Tour in 2016.
+The Ledgestone Open made history again the next year by being one of just six events on the inaugural Disc Golf Pro Tour in 2016.

-As the event grew and gained more attention, it had also had to adapt.
+As the event grew and gained more attention, it also had to adapt.
 The biggest change was that event staff decided to let go of one of the tournament's controversial hallmarks: stroke-and-distance out-of-bounds rules.
 These rules made it so that when a player went OB, they were forced to both take a stroke penalty and re-throw from their previous lie.
 Typically, a player who goes OB is penalized a stroke but gets to advance up the fairway to the place their disc was last in bounds.

 The tournament has continued to provide huge payouts for professional players while the amateur side of the tournament has kept growing.
-The 2021 event will be the largest tournament in disc golf history with 1,975 players participating across all divisions.
+The 2021 event was the largest tournament in disc golf history with 1,975 players participating across all divisions.
 It has become much more than just an event to promote Ledgestone Insurance.

 “It has changed from promoting my insurance business to being a business on its own,” Heinold said.
 “It's its own little village of people.
 This year we'll have 74 people on staff and around 200 volunteers.
 It has evolved into an army.”

 The ever-growing number of competitors, staff, and volunteers has allowed the philanthropic side of the event to shine through.
-In 2014, the Ledgestone Insurance Open began a partnership with St. Jude Children’s Research Hospital, donating $182,000 through 2020.
+In 2014, the Ledgestone Open began a partnership with St. Jude Children's Research Hospital, donating $182,000 through 2020.
 In 2021, the tournament was expected to donate an additional $150,000 to St. Jude and other charities, make the event's total charitable donations total $332,000 over the past eight years.